reithbot/toyrobot-php/README.md

 CI](https://scrutinizer-ci.com/g/reithbot/toyrobot-php/).
 The Scrutinizer job will have already started but it will wait to receive the code coverage report.
 Scrutinizer then conducts the analysis and produces the reports and suggested fixes.

+## TODO

+* Move to using an event loop and the in-memory repository to avoid persisting state to disk;
+* Create an application launcher to be re-used with tests;
+* Investigate a light DI container;
+* Increase QueryHandler and Infrastructure code coverage;